geertj/restful-api-design/resources.rst

 for an operation, and where that setting will not end up being part of the resource itself.

-One example that i can give here is where a resource creation needs a reference to another resource that is used during the creation, but where that other resource will not become part of the resource itself.
+One example that I can give here is where a resource creation needs a reference to another resource that is used during the creation, but where that other resource will not become part of the resource itself.